ClaudioKamoda/Studies/README.md

 Repo to store my studies projects.

+### Dropdown (HTML, CSS, JS)

+Implementing hover and click dropdown butttons.

+### Nav On Scroll (HTML, CSS, JS)

+Reactive navbar on scroll.

+### Pomodoro Clock (HTML, CSS, JS)

+Implementation of a Pomodoro Clock with vanilla Javascript.

+### Pure Javascript (JS)

+Folder that contains some javascript codes testing functions to have a better understanding of the language.

 ### Simple Form (HTML, CSS)

 Simple recreation of a login form.

 Practice of using and styling **_form_** elements.

-### Pure Javascript (JS)

-Folder that contains some javascript codes testing functions to have a better understanding of the language.

-### Pomodoro Clock (HTML, CSS, JS)
+### Slideshow (HTML, CSS, JS)

-Implementation of a Pomodoro Clock with vanilla Javascript.
+Implementatin of a slideshow using vanilla javascript.

+### Vue Basic (HTML, CSS, JS, Vue.js)

+Basic Vue just for training.